disposableidentities/healthcrisis/README.md

 ### Interaction diagrams
 (TODO)

-### Technology
+### Technology (preliminary list)

-Zenroom SDK for creation of DIDs, Verifiable Claims*, zero knowledge proofs. (*Requires an action from Zenroom to be compliant with the JSON format of W3C VC.
+* Zenroom SDK for creation of DIDs, Verifiable Claims*, zero knowledge proofs. (*Requires an action from Zenroom to be compliant with the JSON format of W3C VC.
 Andrea offered help via Dyne.org)

-Android SDK (initially) for apps.
+* Android SDK (initially) for apps.

-iOS SDK for apps

-(From Andrea) React Native code (Android and iOS) from Decode: https://github.com/DECODEproject/decode-app
+* iOS SDK for apps; (From Andrea) React Native code (Android and iOS) from Decode: https://github.com/DECODEproject/decode-app

-(TBD OpenIntents Friedger Mufkes library for between apps communication?)
+* (TBD OpenIntents Friedger Mufkes library for between apps communication?)

-(TBD Chirp library for between apps communication using audio?)
+* (TBD Chirp library for between apps communication using audio?)

-Itsme SDK for apps.
+* Itsme SDK for apps

-**(TBD - Call out to the community for a solution)** Registry/server for the authoritative credentials. (concern: performance/non-hackability)
+* **(TBD - Call out to the community for a solution)** Registry/server for the authoritative credentials. (concern: performance/non-hackability)

-**(TBD - Call out to the community for a solution)** Server/blockchain for timestamps.
+* **(TBD - Call out to the community for a solution)** Server/blockchain for timestamps.

-**(TBD - Call out to the community for a solution)** Event/server for the reception of citizen messages to government (for crisis mgt purpose only). (concern: security/performance/non-hackability) (e.g. IBM Z , https://www.ibm.com/it-infrastructure/z/hardware)
+* **(TBD - Call out to the community for a solution)** Event/server for the reception of citizen messages to government (for crisis mgt purpose only). (concern: security/performance/non-hackability) (e.g. IBM Z , https://www.ibm.com/it-infrastructure/z/hardware)

-**(TBD - Call out to the community for a solution)** OpenId SDK (?)/eIDAS eID identification request API (?)
+* **(TBD - Call out to the community for a solution)** OpenId SDK (?)/eIDAS eID identification request API (?)

-**(TBD - Call out to the community for a solution)** AI SDK/API ?
+* **(TBD - Call out to the community for a solution)** AI SDK/API ?

-Markers: To be able to work with markers project will create it’s own open-source library which is able to a) create markers and b) decode data in markers.
+* Markers: To be able to work with markers project will create it’s own open-source library which is able to a) create markers and b) decode data in markers.
 This library will be based on work on done in Horizon2020 funded TagItSmart project and use following opensource libraries:
   * LibDtmx
   * OpenCV

 ## Information/data